How To Keep Your Belongings Safe While in Storage

 Georgetown Moving and Storage Company offers secure, affordable, climate-controlled storage facilities in Washington, DC, Arlington, VA, Alexandria, VA, and Landover, MD.
 Our units measure 7’ high by 5’ wide by 7’ deep, and stack in a “portable vault” for an economical, safe storage option.

-For more information about storing your items safely with Georgetown Moving and Storage Company, give us a call at (703) 466-0575 today!
+Call (703) 889-8899 today for more information about storing your items safely with Georgetown Moving and Storage Company.